JureSeselj/kiteboarding-club/README.md

 ### About Section

-+ The about section gives a brief description of the kiteboarding club
++ The about section gives a brief description of the kiteboarding and paddle boarding with images
+\
+    &nbsp;

+    ![About Section]

 ### Contact Section